seaboyz/acc-bootcamp/01_midterm/practical/instructions.md

 <img src="images/background.png" alt="" width="50%">

 Great job.
-I only graded Project 1 but took a look at project #2 - image would lnot link correctly
+I only graded Project 1 but took a look at project #2 - image would not link correctly

 Overall practical grade - 25/30

 1) Where are the comments?
 I did not see any comments about how and why you chose the code you did.
 This is important for communicating with teams etc....
-2) Requirements were to only show 2 decimals - you went 3 - this may not seem like  abig deal, but part of the practical is reading docs and paying attention to details
+2) Requirements were to only show 2 decimals - you went 3 - this may not seem like a big deal, but part of the practical is reading docs and paying attention to details

 Very glad to see your work!!!